skip-mev/skip-py/README.md

-A helper library to sign and send bundles to the Skip Relay.
+A helper library to sign and send bundles to the Skip Relay in Python.

 PyPi: https://pypi.org/project/skip-python/0.1.0/